performant-software/basira/README.md

 The `TYPESENSE_API_KEY` will be used on the server side to reindex data and should be an admin key.

 The `REACT_APP_TYPESENSE_API_KEY` will be used on the client side to make search requests and should be a search-only key.'

+In order to setup Typesense in a production environment, the admin API key should be used on the server, and a search-only API key should be used on the client.
+When starting a new Typesense instance, only the admin key is provided and can be known before.
+After initially starting the instance, the Typesense [API](https://typesense.org/docs/0.19.0/api/api-keys.html) can be used to create a search-only key, which can be added as the `REACT_APP_TYPESENSE_API_KEY` environment variable.

 To initialize an new search index:
 ```bash